 - Emotional Focused Therapy for Couples

 The minimum required education to apply for this position is a Master of Social Work degree from an accredited Canadian Social Work Program, a current unrestricted license (active status) to practice as a social worker from a provincial or territorial regulatory authority/association and a letter of "good standing" from that authority.
 You will also require two years of clinical experience within the last five years.
 The minimum requirements for Social Work Officers are fixed and equivalencies are not accepted.

 If you already have a Master of Social Work degree from a recognized Canadian university, are registered with the professional social work association of a Canadian province or territory, and meet the required clinical experience outlined above, the Forces may place you directly into the required on-the-job training program following basic training.
 Basic Military Officer Qualification training and Second Language Training are required before beginning the on-the-job training program.

 Subsidized Education for Entry Level Masters

-If you have a Bachelor of Social Work degree from a recognized Canadian university, are a registered social worker and have at least three years of clinical social work experience, the Forces will pay successful recruits to complete a Master of Social Work program at a Canadian university.
+If you have a Bachelor of Social Work degree from a recognized Canadian university, the Forces will pay successful recruits to complete a Master of Social Work program at a Canadian university.
 They receive a full-time salary including medical and dental care, as well as vacation time with full pay in exchange for working with the Forces for a period of time.
-If you choose to apply to this program, you must have proof that you have been accepted without condition to a Master of Social Work program, at a Canadian university in a social work school accredited by the Canadian Association for Social Work Education.
+If you choose to apply to this program, you must have proof that you have been accepted without condition in an accredited Master of Social Work (MSW) program, having a focus on clinical practice, at a Canadian University.

 If you are interested in this position, start the application process now or send an e-mail to the following address for more information HealthSvcsRecruiting-RecrutementSvcsdesante@forces.gc.ca.